InstAI-Co/Realtek_RTS3916n_User_Manual/doc/transfer.md

 # <div align="center">How To Transfer Model</div>

 Before running the inference feature, you need to have a model ready.
-We provide a YOLOv3-tiny architecture for implementing the custom model.
+We use YOLOv3-tiny architecture for implementing the custom model.
 The first step is to provide the trained custom model as input, and then transfer the model to a specific format that makes it capable to run on the Realtek 3916n.

 The image below describes the model transfer procedure.
 We will use "acuity tool" to convert your model here.